JayaswalPrateek/MyCSnotesForME/DStr.md

 }
 ```

-- stack: stack of washed plates
-	- lifo
-	- push,pop and peek are O(1)
-	- push adds new element at the top of the stack
-	- pop removes the topmost element
-	- peek reads the topmost element
-	- useful for reversing without recursion
-	- inset and delete happen from the same end
-- queue
-	- fifo
-	- enqueue adds new element at the end of the queue O(1)
-	- dequeue is the pop for the stack removes front most element O(1)
-	- front reads the frontmost element O(1)
-	- more used than stack
-	- insert happens at one end and delete happens from other
-	- used when there is a shared resource and it can only handle only one resource at a time like printer or processor
 - binary search trees
 	- a binary search tree is a binary tree that has the left child node lesser than or equal to the parent node and the right child node larger than or equal to the parent node
 	- a right child node of a left parent node cannot be greater than the grandparent node